agalianese/Full_Stack/README.md

 ### Hangman
 Hangman is a game in C++ where the computer generates a word, while the user tries to guess it by suggesting letters within a certain number of guesses.
 Here, the user is given 6 wrong guesses, with a turn ending only when they guess a wrong answer.

+### SQLQueries
+This is code with examples of some SQL Queries.
+The problems and datasets from LinkedIn Learning's <i>SQL Code Challenges</i> found at https://www.linkedin.com/learning/sql-code-challenges